goliatone/application-core/docs/GUIDE.md

 ### Configuration

-Configuration files located in the [`config/`](#configuration-loader) folder of projects will be merged together in a single object, which will be available at runtime as a property of your application instance, i.e. `core.config`.
+Configuration files located in the [`config/`](#configuration-loader) folder of projects will be merged together in a single object, which will be available at runtime as a property of your application instance, i.e. `context.config`.

-The top-level keys on the `core.config` (i.e. `core.config.repl`) object correspond to a particular configuration file name under your `config/` directory (i.e. `config/repl.js`).
+The top-level keys on the `context.config` (i.e. `context.config.repl`) object correspond to a particular configuration file name under your `config/` directory (i.e. `config/repl.js`).
 Most individual configuration files are specific to a module, with the exception of `config/app.js`  which should hold options for your current application, like the application's name, it's base directory, environment in run under, etc.

 The intention of these files is to provide modules with configuration options.
 When a module is loaded, it will be called with the application's instance and a `config` top-level key that matches the module's name.